Capstone-Projects-2023-Spring/project-robocontrol/documentation/docs/intro.md

 1. View the RaspTank's surroundings via a live camera feed
 2. Manually control its movement and arm / claw with self-explanatory controls
 3. Prompt the RaspTank to autonomously navigate an predefined course by enabling 'Autonomous' mode

+## How To Install
+1. Ssh into the server
+2. Clone the repository
+3. Install nginx
+4. Change your working directory to tread-bot-website
+5. Run "npm i" to build the website package.
+6. Run "npm start" to execute the website.